Connecting people, culture and nature

 We have also become increasingly involved in museum art projects that include the Smithsonian’s National Museum of the American Indian in Washington D.C., the National Botanical Gardens – Washington D.C., the Denver Art Museum, the Ceramic Research Center – Arizona State University and the Minnesota Landscape Arboretum.

 Our sons, Benito and Arjuna, on occasion, have involved themselves in our projects.
 They have grown up in the midst of various Canelo Project workshops and projects and in the process have developed their own individual paths.
-Benito has become talented in sculptural metal and artistic clay work while Arjuna (Oso) has become a fine finish carpenter.
+Benito has become talented in sculptural metal and artistic plaster work while Arjuna (Oso) has become a fine finish carpenter and straw bale builder.

 As a non-profit organization we gladly accept donations of useful materials and tools, such as those on our Wish List.